 There are currently five certified teachers for academic core areas, one PE instructor, a nurse, a speech language pathologist, an occupational and physical therapist who serve based on student need, two full-time custodians,16 teacher assistants, one cafeteria manager, one administrative assistant, and one principal.

-At the JCES, we serve students from Moss Point, Ocean Springs, East Central, Pascagoula, and Gautier.
+At the JCES, we serve students from the Pascagoula-Gautier, Moss Point, and Jackson County School Districts.
 Placement at the Exceptional School is based, in large part, on an IEP committee decision.
 Each student's needs are assessed and all factors are considered before deciding on a placement at the JCES.
 Each student is unique and is given instruction in a structured environment to help the student develop to his or her fullest potential intellectually, socially, emotionally, and physically.
 The curriculum goals are mandated by the Mississippi State Department of Education and aligned with the MAP-A (Common Core State Standards) and Mississippi Alternate Assessment of Extended Curriculum Frameworks for Science.

 The school has a swimming pool for therapeutic activities that was donated by the late Dr. and Mrs. Nicholas Di Santi.
 The pool was donated in memory of their son, the late Eddie Di Santi.